 If that is what you want, it is up to you.

-Also, remember that you should at least buy the domain name you plan to use for your blog right away.
-Otherwise someone else could buy it.
+If you choose the free WordPress.com platform, at least buy the domain name you plan to use for your blog in the future.
+Otherwise someone else could buy it and start their own self-hosted website with your brand name.

 I have seen several bloggers start with the free version.
 Most of them felt frustrated in a matter of weeks, seeing that WordPress.com was too restrictive for them.